mas-bandwidth/yojimbo/BUILDING.md

 If you have both a matcher and server running you can run the "connect" program to connect a client to that server through the matchmaker.

-On MacOSX or Linux, run:
+On MacOS or Linux, run:

     premake5 connect